<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=691116991096043&amp;ev=PageView&amp;noscript=1">

 🛠 Mandatory Configuration 🛠

 The steps in this section outline the essential setup required to make your workflow fully functional.
-By completing the configuration steps below, you’ll have a fully operational end-to-end vendor onboarding workflow.
+Complete the steps below for a fully operational, end-to-end vendor onboarding workflow:

-The ⬇️ Additional Configuration ⬇️ section covers optional additions to expand the scope of your process or tailor the workflow to better align with your organisation’s unique policies, procedures, and Gatekeeper subscription features.
+See the Additional Configuration section for optional additions that expand the scope of your process or align the workflow with your organisation's policies and procedures.

 Add the Template